Many foreign inputs are overwhelmingly dominated by Made-In-China products.

 9. Fish

 Being a coastal nation, Vietnam sells many fish species.
-For instance, shrimp, squid, catfish, hard clamps, etc.
+For instance, shrimp, squid, catfish, hard clamps, etc. I love to try seafood, Do you?
+If yes, then have you tried any Vietnamese restaurants?

 10. Edible fruit, vegetables, nuts